sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 Send Email Invite

-This endpoint generates an email invite to the specified meeting.
+This endpoint generates an email invite to the specified meeting. **Note:** call this API using a meeting access token

 ### Example
 ```csharp